ankush14398/blogLens/README.md

 ## 🌿 About Lenster

-Lenster is a decentralized, and permissionless social media app built with [Lens Protocol](http://lens.dev/) 🌿
+Lenster is a decentralized, and permissionless blogging app built with [Lens Protocol](http://lens.dev/) 🌿

 ## ✅ Community